daniahqaddomi/pipex/README.md

 # Pipex

-**Pipex** is a project that simulates the behavior of a shell pipeline.
+**Pipex** is a project written in C that simulates the behavior of a shell pipeline.
 It allows you to execute multiple commands with input/output redirection and piping between them.

 ## What I Did
 - Used **fork()** to create child processes for executing commands.